 We encourage a reasonable time frame for acceptances (outlined below) and prohibit any practice that improperly influences and affects job acceptances including the use of bonuses, the ability to choose a particular department, and exploding offers to induce early acceptances.

 All employers who participate in on-campus recruiting will be expected to follow the Offer Policy for both job postings with on-campus interviews as well as postings with off-campus interviews.
-Employers that violate the “Offer Policy” will be subject to penalties that may include forfeiture of the use of Career Services, including on-campus interviewing, career fair attendance and employer information sessions, for the following academic year.
+Employers that violate the “Offer Policy” will be subject to penalties that may include forfeiture of the use of Career Services, including on-campus interviewing, participation career services events, and employer information sessions, for the following academic year.

 Off-Season Offers for Full-Time or Internship positions

-- Full-Time Offers: Employers interviewing and extending full-time offers to students in between the fall and spring recruiting periods (December 6, 2013 - February 2, 2014) must give students until February 21, 2014 or two weeks (whichever is later) to respond to that offer, without pressure to respond on an earlier date.
-View the on-campus recruiting calendar.
+- Employers interviewing and extending full-time offers to students in between the fall and spring recruiting periods (December 7, 2014 – February 1, 2015) students should be given until February 20, 2015 or two weeks to make a decision (whichever is later) to respond to that offer, without pressure to respond on an earlier date.

-- Internship Offers: Please note that spring on-campus recruiting begins February 3, 2014.
-Employers interviewing and extending internship offers to students prior to the start of spring on-campus recruiting must give students until February 21, 2014 or two weeks (whichever is later) to respond to that offer, without pressure to respond on an earlier date.
+- Please note that spring on-campus recruiting begins February 2, 2015.
+Employers interviewing and extending internship offers to students prior to the start of spring on-campus recruiting must give students until February 20, 2015 or two weeks to make a decision (whichever is later to respond to that offer, without pressure to respond on an earlier date.